Alumsdesigns/standup-updates-app/README.md

 This data model is designed for simplicity and clarity:

-It organizes entries into four key lists: "Yesterday," "Today," "Blockers," and "FYI."
+It organises entries into four key lists "Yesterday," "Today," "Blockers," and "FYI."

 All user input is collected, validated, and held within this structure before being written to an external Google Sheet.